saikrishnabanda5/user-list-management/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-**Please run above two commands in the terminal to start your project **
+## Please run above two commands in the terminal to start your project

 ### `npm run build`